karlitxo/typescript-101/README.md

 ```

 ## Static Properties
-* Static properties belong to the class itself, and not an instance+
+* Static properties belong to the class itself, and not an instance

 ```javascript
 class Shape{